desmasud/Project-1/devlog.md

     - some problem I encountered  how to return the the result message after the encryption is done.
     - I have tested the code and it seems work well.
 I need to develop the driver program and see it works perfectrly as intended and make the necessary adjustment accordint to it.

+# 3-11-2025 10:15am
+    - so far I have successfully run both logger and encryption program independently.
+    - Today I am going to learn how interprocess work and how to open two processor at the same time and how to able to make them connect them by using driver program.
+    - I need to research how pipes work and how to use them in java.
+    - How to make the driver as the main operater for both logger and encryption.
+    - I will try to program the pipe part of the program and test it.